dfinity/examples/rust/threshold-schnorr/README.md

 ## Signature verification

 For completeness of the example, we show that the created signatures can be verified with the public key corresponding to the same canister and derivation path.
+Note that the first byte of the BIP340 public key needs to be removed for verification, which is done by the verification function below internally.

 ```rust
 #[query]
 async fn verify(
     signature_hex: String,